Ruth and Naomi, women in the Bible

 Then what did Ruth do?
-When Boaz finally lay down to sleep, Ruth approached him where he lay on the threshing floor – someone always slept there at night until the grain was removed, to guard against thieves.
-Read Ruth 3:1-18
+When Boaz finally lay down to sleep, she approached him where he lay on the threshing floor – someone always slept there at night until the grain was removed, to guard against thieves.

 ‘When Boaz had eaten and drunk, and he was in a contented mood, he went to lie down at the end of the heap of grain.
 Then she came stealthily and uncovered his feet, and lay down.’

-This action would seem strange unless you knew that in ancient times ‘foot’ was a euphemism for the male genital organ, as ‘sandal’ was for the female organ.
+Why did Ruth do this?
+Her action would seem strange unless you knew that in ancient times ‘foot’ was a euphemism for the male genital organ, as ‘sandal’ was for the female organ.

 Threshing floors at harvest time were often the scene of sexual shenanigans, what the old Irish priests used to rail against as ‘fockin’ in the fields’, a time for license forbidden at other times.

+What happened then between Ruth and Boaz?
 Lying beside Boaz, Ruth suggested that he, as the go-el of Naomi’s family, should ‘cover her with his blanket’, a euphemism for marriage.
 She had the right to demand marriage of the go-el of her family, so that she could have the children that Israelite women longed for.

 Ruth stayed beside Boaz until morning, stealing away before first light to return to Naomi, who pounced on her and demanded to know how things had gone, and whether the plan had worked.

-Of course, the villagers were well aware of what was happening, as people in small towns usually are.
+Of course, the townspeople were well aware of what was happening, as people in small towns usually are.
 When Boaz went next morning to the meeting place at the gate of the town, he was met almost immediately by the official go-el of Naomi’s family – and probably by a good many interested onlookers as well.

 Some complicated negotiation went on regarding a small parcel of land that Naomi either owned outright or had put up for sale at some previous time, but this was just a formality.
 The outcome of this story was never in doubt.

 Then the women said to Naomi “Blessed be the Lord, who has not left you this day without next of kin.
 May his name be renowned in Israel!
 He shall be to you a restorer of life and a nourishment for your old age.
 For your daughter-in-law who loves you, who is more to you than seven sons, has borne him”.

 Then Naomi took the child and laid him in her bosom, and became his nurse.’
 Read Ruth 4:1-22

 Ruth and Boaz were married, and she had a son, Obed.
-Eventually, Ruth would be the great-grandmother of King David.
+Eventually Ruth would be the great-grandmother of King David.

 The marriage of Ruth and Boaz created a family with a good chance of success, because

-– Naomi was shrewd, courageous and persevering
+– Naomi was shrewd, brave and persevering

-– Ruth was intelligent, strong, loyal and level-headed
+– Ruth was intelligent, loyal and level-headed

-– Boaz was a good manager of people, and not afraid to get his hands dirty.
+– Boaz was a good manager of people, and not afraid to get his hands dirty

 The full Bible text of the Book of Ruth is available here.